“In our struggle for freedom

 Recently the news told us of new mission of the Society of Jesus, Jesuits, on the south side of Milwaukee, a new high school to help train young men and women for the work force and good jobs.
 This will be the fourth mission of the Jesuits to the Hispanic community on the South Side, St. Patrick’s parish, Casa Romero Center, Nativity Jesuit Middle School being already established.
 On the North Side of Milwaukee, in equally poor community the Jesuits have no projects, never had and probably never will.

 What makes North Central Milwaukee repugnant to the Jesuits and others?
 Both the South Side and North Side are areas of poverty and both are segregated.
-(See ).
+(See M.A.P.S. ).

 The major difference is, while the South side has a large Hispanic population, North Central Milwaukee is over 85% African-American.
 It is time we call it what it is, racism, particularly what is called Institutional Racism.